Philadelphia: Sports

+After the Phillies won the 2008 World Series, nine years passed without a championship until the Eagles won their first Super Bowl following the 2017 season, defeating the New England Patriots in Super Bowl LII.
+Seven seasons later, following the 2024 season, the Eagles won their second Super Bowl, defeating the Kansas City Chiefs in Super Bowl LIX.

-Major professional sports teams that originated in Philadelphia but later moved to other cities include the Golden State Warriors basketball team, which played in Philadelphia from 1946 to 1962 and the Oakland Athletics baseball team, which was originally the Philadelphia Athletics and played in Philadelphia from 1901 to 1954.
+Major professional sports teams that originated in Philadelphia, which later moved to other cities, include the Golden State Warriors basketball team, which played in Philadelphia from 1946 to 1962 and the Oakland Athletics baseball team, which was originally the Philadelphia Athletics and played in Philadelphia from 1901 to 1954.

-Philadelphia is home to professional, semi-professional, and elite amateur teams in cricket, rugby league (Philadelphia Fight), and rugby union.
-Major running events in the city include the Penn Relays (track and field), the Philadelphia Marathon, and the Broad Street Run.
-The Collegiate Rugby Championship is played every June at Talen Energy Stadium in Chester.
+Philadelphia is home to professional, semi-professional, and elite amateur teams in multiple other sports, including cricket, rugby league, and rugby union.
+Major running events in the city include the Penn Relays, the Philadelphia Marathon, and the Broad Street Run.
+The Collegiate Rugby Championship is played annually each June at Talen Energy Stadium in Chester.

-Rowing has been popular in Philadelphia since the 18th century.
-Boathouse Row is a symbol of Philadelphia's rich rowing history, and each Big Five member has its own boathouse.
-Philadelphia hosts numerous local and collegiate rowing clubs and competitions, including the annual Dad Vail Regatta, which is the largest intercollegiate rowing event in North America with more than 100 U.S and Canadian colleges and universities participating; the annual Stotesbury Cup Regatta, which is billed as the world's oldest and largest rowing event for high school students; and the Head of the Schuylkill Regatta.
-The regattas are held on the Schuylkill River and organized by the Schuylkill Navy, an association of area rowing clubs that has produced numerous Olympic rowers.
+The city also has a rich history in rowing, which has been popular in Philadelphia since the 18th century.
+On Boathouse Row, a symbol of Philadelphia's rich rowing history, each Big Five member has its own boathouse.
+Philadelphia hosts numerous local and collegiate rowing clubs and competitions, including the annual Dad Vail Regatta, the largest intercollegiate rowing event in North America with more than 100 participating U.S. and Canadian colleges and universities; the annual Stotesbury Cup Regatta, which is billed as the world's oldest and largest rowing event for high school students; and the Head of the Schuylkill Regatta.
+The regattas are held on the Schuylkill River and organized by Schuylkill Navy, an association of area rowing clubs that has produced numerous Olympic rowers.

 The Philadelphia Spinners were a professional ultimate team in Major League Ultimate (MLU) until 2016.
-The Spinners were one of the original eight teams of the American Ultimate Disc League (AUDL) that began in 2012.
+The Spinners were one of the original eight teams of the American Ultimate Disc League (AUDL), which was founded in 2012.
 They played at Franklin Field and won the inaugural AUDL championship and the final MLU championship in 2016.
 The MLU was suspended indefinitely by its investors in December 2016.
 As of 2018, the Philadelphia Phoenix continue to play in the AUDL.

-Philadelphia is home to the Philadelphia Big 5, a group of five NCAA Division I college basketball programs.
-The Big 5 include La Salle, Penn, Saint Joseph's, Temple, and Villanova universities.
+Philadelphia is home to the Philadelphia Big 5, a group of five NCAA Division I college basketball programs, including La Salle, Penn, Saint Joseph's, Temple, and Villanova universities.
 The sixth NCAA Division I school in Philadelphia is Drexel University.
-Villanova won the 1985, 2016, and 2018 championship of the NCAA Division I men's basketball tournament.
+La Salle won the 1954 championship of the NCAA Division I men's basketball tournament.
+Villanova won the 1985, 2016, and 2018 NCAA Division I men's basketball tournaments.
 Philadelphia will be one of the eleven US host cities for the 2026 FIFA World Cup.